SolidWallOfCode/libswoc/doc/code/BW_Format.en.rst

    in directly.

 *  Specialized output functions for complex types, to have the class provide the formatting logic instead of cut and pasted code in multiple locations.
 This also avoids breaking modularity to get the data needed for good formatting.
+This also enables formatting wrappers which can provide generic and simple ways to do specific styles of output beyond formatting codes (e.g.
+   :libswoc:`As_Hex`).

 *  Argument naming, both for ordering, repeating, and for "global" names which can be used without arguments.
 This is also intended for use where there are context dependent names, e.g. for